singaround/songbook/songs/some-old-salty.md

 title: Some Old Salty

 published: true
-wordsBy: Lal Waterson
+wordsBy: Lal Waterson and Oliver Knight
-tuneBy: Lal Waterson
+tuneBy: Lal Waterson and Oliver Knight
 chorusLine: Some old salty, how he used to rock me
 songLine: Salt fare, North Sea
 tags: